SergheiMihailov/adapt_med_seg/blogpost.md

     <td colspan="2"><b>Figure 2.</b> Proposed architecture combining SegVol model and Hermes context-prior framework.
 This hybrid model integrates SegVol’s volumetric segmentation with Hermes’s context-prior learning.</td>
   </tr>
 </table>

 ## Experimental Setup

-Earlier in this work, we briefly introduced the SegVol model, and proposed two different adaptation methods.
-In this and the results sections, we will discuss our approach to evaluating their performance and show our findings.
-Our experimental setup can be decomposed into three separte parts.

-## Experimental Setup